-The MW2 Beta is our first look at actual Modern Warfare 2 Multiplayer but there’s a lot that’s wrong with the game right now.
+Call of Duty MW2 Multiplayer is finally here, but there’s a lot that’s wrong with the game right now.

-It’s still early days for Modern Warfare 2, as we’re still a few weeks out from the game even going live.
+It’s still early days for Modern Warfare 2, as we’re still a few days out from the Season 1 even goes live.
 However, as ever, Call of Duty fans are an opinionated bunch and they have a lot to say about what they like and dislike.

 Right now, early feedback for MW2 is largely mixed.
 Although it should be said, at least it’s not as negative as the feedback towards Warzone 2.0!